 Our brain needs as many points of reference to seed new information to make it easier to remember and permanently save content.
 If you try to make as many associations as possible and involve several senses, you will likely put the new content into your long-term memory.
-Building bridges to apply abstract information to your environment is the key.
+Associative learning and building bridges to apply abstract information to your environment is the key.

 When a new piece of information enters the brain with a high entry intensity, feelings are most likely.
 How can we force high intensity when we need to learn new vocabulary for tomorrow’s German test or my unique phone number?
 Almost impossible.

 1. Break Down the Information into Smaller Pieces

 Try to remember this number 7464241234521.

 Even with the rote memorization method, you will probably not remember it in a hurry by repeating over and over.

 It will be much easier for you, if you try to remember individual parts of the number, such as: